kestra-io/kestra/.github/pull_request_template.md

 ---

-### Example Flow Code used during QA
+### How the changes have been QAed?

 <!-- Include example code that shows how this PR has been QAed.
 The code should present a complete yet easily reproducible flow.
 This can be the same flow you used during your QA process.

-Note that this is not a replacement for unit tests but rather a way to demonstrate how the changes integrate with the live system, as an end-user would experience it. -->

 ```yaml
 # Your example flow code here
 ```

+Note that this is not a replacement for unit tests but rather a way to demonstrate how the changes integrate with the live system, as an end-user would experience it.

+Remove this section if this change applies to all flows or to the documentation only. -->

 ---